visual-framework/vf-core/README.md

 ---

-## 🎫 What is this?

-The Visual Framework (VF) is designed with the needs of life science websites and services.
-It goes beyond guidance for tables, graphs, data-heavy typography and focuses on being sane defaults and implements its CSS in a way that won't interfere with your existing components that use Bootstrap, Angular, or something else.

-The VF 2.0 enables consistency and portability, it is extensible, modular and overridable; here to help and not get in the way.

 <img src="README/intro_image.jpg" alt="Image of columns representing a metaphor for the VF Core" />

-[Image by Clint on Flickr](https://www.flickr.com/photos/amberandclint/4086669134/in/photolist-7e8fmE-nGAs7L-5ANpRm-bbDtk2-8fW4a-eZi5N3-5RRtw5-3KvouK-6K6fLC-48S7Tv-m1BVz9-77ZEvU-58GPp8-6ygYZw-5ANs87-5ANp2Q-48S9K6-gr8bps-evst93-7Vyo1U-evpjTg-e1EWNm-dUwmxf-q4ZFUa-auYW6V-7fFJXo-bstDTF-euKd7K-e9LAh3-5zSVSn-evpkb8-dtp995-5k2ATs-aj5HWY-8jbFnQ-MGp6W-57mU2S-bAKj6C-djW5iW-HVYU44-buCcrw-e6JLkQ-djW4bp-7DHGCa-av2Auo-28gPqDR-ea68SD-48S8hT-btjZH8-48W95A/]

 *Much like an arch-based design of a cistern, the `vf-core` supports complex systems with a flexible space inside.
 Even if `vf-arch` wasn’t a very good name.
-(For those that didn’t guess it, this is a photo of the Basilica Cistern.)*
+(For those that didn’t guess it, this is a photo of the Basilica Cistern; [Image by Clint on Flickr](https://www.flickr.com/photos/amberandclint/4086669134/in/photolist-7e8fmE-nGAs7L-5ANpRm-bbDtk2-8fW4a-eZi5N3-5RRtw5-3KvouK-6K6fLC-48S7Tv-m1BVz9-77ZEvU-58GPp8-6ygYZw-5ANs87-5ANp2Q-48S9K6-gr8bps-evst93-7Vyo1U-evpjTg-e1EWNm-dUwmxf-q4ZFUa-auYW6V-7fFJXo-bstDTF-euKd7K-e9LAh3-5zSVSn-evpkb8-dtp995-5k2ATs-aj5HWY-8jbFnQ-MGp6W-57mU2S-bAKj6C-djW5iW-HVYU44-buCcrw-e6JLkQ-djW4bp-7DHGCa-av2Auo-28gPqDR-ea68SD-48S8hT-btjZH8-48W95A/))*

 # The Visual Framework Core: What it is and why it matters

-For the past year the [small](https://github.com/visual-framework/vf-core/people?affiliation=ALL) Visual Framework team continued developing more-compatible and sane-defaults tooling for life science websites[link to the background of the VF]; here I introduce the Visual Framework Core (VF Core).
+For the past year the [small](https://github.com/visual-framework/vf-core/people?affiliation=ALL) Visual Framework team continued developing more-compatible and sane-defaults tooling for life science websites; here I introduce the Visual Framework Core (VF Core).

 ---